How to Punctuate Bulleted and Numbered Lists

 You can check your lists faster and more easily by using PerfectIt, which is a Microsoft Word Plug-in.
 You just click run and it checks your document (and it has a 14-day free trial, which you can download here).

 In the rest of this article, the term ‘bulleted lists’ is used to refer to both bulleted and numbered lists because in most cases the rules governing these two styles of list are identical.

 In multi-author documents, inconsistencies in bullet punctuation are a constant concern.
 Authors often have their own preferred style of punctuation.
 For example, one author might prefer list items to end in semicolons, while another prefers full stops.

 It’s challenging enough for each author to apply their own rules consistently.
 However, punctuation marks are small and can be difficult to spot.
 As a result, ensuring consistency between authors is even more challenging, so mistakes happen frequently.

 So, how should you punctuate bulleted lists?
 As with so many writing issues, the answer is ‘It depends’!
 There is no single right way to punctuate all lists.
-It can even be right to use semicolons and full stops in the same document, because different types of list can take different forms of punctuation.
+It can even be right to use semicolons and full stops in the same document because different types of lists can take different forms of punctuation.

 On the other hand, the Australian Style Manual (Wiley, Sixth Edition) suggests no punctuation unless there is a full sentence (or multiple sentences), in which case there should be a full stop.